NihalMishra3009/Python-code-/basics/operators/README.md

 The programs in this folder cover the following operator categories:

 - Arithmetic Operators
 - Relational (Comparison) Operators
 - Assignment Operators
 - Logical Operators

-Each example focuses on **basic usage and correct syntax**, keeping the code simple and easy to follow.
+Each example focuses on **basic usage and correct syntax**, keeping the code simple, readable, and beginner-friendly.

 ---